swapnilraw15/AshnikAssignment/README.md

 5. **Access the application:**
    - Click on hamburger on right top and go to traffic/ports
    - Access application using port 30007

+## Troubleshooting

+### Error: `cannot re-use a name that is still in use`
+   - This error occurs if a Helm release with the same name already exists.
+The playbook handles this by uninstalling the existing release before deploying a new one.
+If the problem persists, manually delete the Helm release using `helm delete <release-name>`.

+### Error: `dial tcp <IP>:443: connect: connection refused`
+   - This error typically indicates that the Nginx Ingress controller's admission webhook is not ready.
+The playbook includes retries for this step, but you may need to manually check the status of the Nginx Ingress controller using `kubectl get pods -n ingress-nginx` if the issue continues.